Department of Psychology

 - the date by which faculty who elect to make comments must submit their comments (see below).

-- A summary (word doc) of the topic and format of the proposed preliminary project that includes:
+- A summary (Word document) of the topic and format of the proposed preliminary project that includes:

 - a statement of the topic or issue to be addressed by the project.